diku-dk/futhark/docs/man/futhark-bench.rst

   use the same syntax as normal, but *without* line comment prefixes.
   A ``==`` is still expected.

+--suffix=STR

+  Append this suffix to the program name (after stripping ``.fut``) to generate the name of the compiled executables.
+Defaults to no suffix.

 --timeout=seconds

   If the runtime for a dataset exceeds this integral number of